Cristie Kerr: Personal life and off-course activities

 Kerr made an appearance on an episode of the third season of Donald Trump's television series The Apprentice in 2005.
 In 2006, Kerr married businessman Erik Stevens.
 Kerr and Stevens maintain a residence in Scottsdale, Arizona.
 One of her sponsors is Mutual of Omaha, which donates money to her breast cancer research foundation every time she places third or better.
+On December 8, 2013, she and Stevens welcomed their first child, a son named Mason, via a surrogate.
+Kerr welcomed a second boy, Griffin, on August 28, 2018.